+(i) The Applicant must provide a scope of work and narrative description of the work to be completed.
+The narrative should speak to all Off-Site Construction, Site Work, building components including finishes and equipment, and development amenities.
+The narrative should be in sufficient detail so that the reader can understand the work and it should generally be arranged consistent with the line-items on the PCA Cost Schedule Supplement and must also be consistent with the development cost schedule of the Application.
-- (i) The Applicant must provide a detailed narrative description of the scope of work for the proposed rehabilitation. - (ii) The Underwriter will use cost data provided by the Property Condition Assessment (PCA).
-In the case where the PCA is inconsistent with the Applicant's estimate as proposed in the Total Housing Development Cost schedule and/or the Applicant's scope of work, the Underwriter may request a supplement executed by the PCA provider reconciling the Applicant's estimate and detailing the difference in costs.
-If the Underwriter determines that the reasons for the initial difference in costs are not welldocumented, the Underwriter utilizes the initial PCA estimations. - (5) Contingency.
-All contingencies identified in the Applicant's project cost schedule including any soft cost contingency will be limited to a maximum of 7 percent of Building Cost plus Site Work and offsites for New Construction and Reconstruction Developments and 10 percent of Building Cost plus Site Work and off-sites for Rehabilitation and Adaptive Reuse Developments.
-For Housing Tax Credit

-Developments, the percentage is applied to the sum of the eligible Building Cost, eligible Site Work costs and eligible off-site costs in calculating the eligible contingency cost.
-The Applicant's estimate is used by the Underwriter if less than the 7 percent or 10 percent limit, as applicable.
+(ii) The Underwriter will use cost data provided on the PCA Cost Schedule Supplement.

+(5) Contingency.
+Total contingency, including any soft cost contingency, will be limited to a maximum of 7 percent of Building Cost plus Site Work and Off-Site Construction for New Construction and Reconstruction Developments, and 10 percent of Building Cost plus Site Work and Off-Site Construction for Rehabilitation and Adaptive Reuse Developments.
+For Housing Tax Credit Developments, the percentage is applied to the sum of the eligible Building Cost, eligible Site Work costs and eligible Off-Site Construction costs in calculating the eligible contingency cost.

-(6) Contractor Fee.
-Contractor fees include general requirements, contractor overhead, and contractor profit.
-General requirements include, but are not limited to, on-site supervision or construction management, off-site supervision and overhead, jobsite security, equipment rental, storage, temporary utilities and other indirect costs.
-Contractor fees are limited to a total of 14 percent on Developments with Hard Costs of \$3 million or greater, the lesser of \$420,000 or 16 percent on Developments with Hard Costs less than \$3 million and greater than \$2 million, and the lesser of \$320,000 or 18 percent on Developments with Hard Costs at \$2 million or less.
-For tax credit Developments, the percentages are applied to the sum of the Eligible Hard Costs in calculating the eligible contractor fees.
-For Developments also receiving financing from USDA, the combination of builder's general requirements, builder's overhead, and builder's roft should not exceed the lower of TDHCA or USDA requirements.
+(6) General Contractor Fee.
+General Contractor fees include general requirements, contractor overhead, and contractor profit.
+General requirements include, but are not limited to, on-site supervision or construction management, off-site supervision and overhead, jobsite security, equipment rental, storage, temporary utilities, and other indirect costs.
+General Contractor fees are limited to a total of 14 percent on Developments with Hard Costs of \$3 million or greater, the lesser of \$420,000 or 16 percent on Developments with Hard Costs less than \$3 million and greater than \$2 million, and the lesser of \$320,000 or 18 percent on Developments with Hard Costs at \$2 million or less.
+Any contractor fees to Affiliates or Related Party subcontractors regardless of the percentage of the contract sum in the construction contract (s) will be treated collectively with the General Contractor Fee limitations.
+For Housing Tax Credit Developments, the percentages are applied to the sum of the Eligible Hard Costs in calculating the eligible contractor fees.
+For Developments also receiving financing from USDA, the combination of builder's general requirements, builder's overhead, and builder's profit should not exceed the lower of TDHCA or USDA requirements.
 Additional fees for ineligible costs will be limited to the same percentage of ineligible Hard Costs but will not be included in Eligible Basis.